From Habanero Smoker

 o Make sure you use a non-reactive container, such as glass, plastic or stainless steel.

-- The warmer the temperature you serve the olives the mores smoke flavor you will get.
+- The warmer the temperature you serve the olives the mores smoke flavour you will get.
 Cooler serving temperatures you will get a more pronounced vinegar taste.

 4. If you like you can mix black and kalamata olives, or any combination or mixed olives; up to one pound.
 If you use green brined olives be careful about adding any extra salt.